hun-nemethpeter/cpp-reflector-mini/Proposal.md

 You can mark code parts for manipulations with the ${ ... } syntax. meta::driver directive waits a driver which is constexpr object.
 Generating code parts is safe, because you can't create new type only just using an existing one it in CODT.
+Some basic rules: you are create meta::id_name but you can't create meta::type_name only compiler able to generate it.

 Targeted use cases
 ------------------